How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 Or to put it simply, write two sentences at an absolute maximum.
 It’s fine to expand on your vision statement with more detail, but what you write should be memorable.

-Facilitating the visioning process can be confusing.
-To make it easier, read the following step-by-step guide.
+Facilitating a visioning process can be confusing.
+To make it easier, we share a step-by-step guide below.

 10-Step Guide to Creating a Nonprofit Vision Statement